 To join Visto and start your immigration journey, head here!

 We understand there are a lot of confusing terms within Canadian immigration and Express Entry specifically.
-Here are the major ones you may have seen and what they mean:
+Here are the major terms as part of our Express Entry FAQ:

 EE: short for Express Entry.
 This is the program we focus on that Canada implemented in 2015 to target skilled workers.
 It grants permanent residency to eligible skilled workers in as little as 4-6 months!